 10. Jump Rope

 When it comes to speeding up your feet, jumping rope at a fast pace will do it.
-No matter what the particular sport, all athletes can benefit from speedy jump ropes.
+No matter what the particular sport, all athletes can benefit from jumping rope;

-So there are the top 10 leg exercises to help you run faster.
-It is important to remember that in addition to strength, speed and agility training, you also need to hydrate and fuel your body properly if you want to finish that race.
-Get stronger, faster, leaner and meaner!
+There you have it; the top 10 leg exercises to help you run faster.
+Remember that in addition to strength-training, speed and agility training, you also need to hydrate and fuel your body properly if you want to finish that race.
 Now go work those legs!